 Our Lady of Holy Cross College welcomes applicants from other countries.
-The College is authorized under federal law to enroll non-immigrant alien students who must have all official transcripts evaluated by an international student transcript evaluating agency and have results forwarded to the Office of Admissions.
+The College is authorized under federal law to enroll non-immigrant alien students who have had all official transcripts evaluated by an international student transcript evaluating agency and have had results forwarded to the Office of Admissions.